coderefinery/git-intro/content/basics.md

   [shell glob syntax](https://en.wikipedia.org/wiki/Glob_(programming)) for determining file patterns to ignore.
 You can read more about the syntax in the [documentation](https://git-scm.com/docs/gitignore).
-- You can have `.gitignore` files in lower level directories and they affect the paths relatively.
+- You can have `.gitignore` files in lower level directories and they affect the paths below.

 ## Graphical user interfaces

-We have seen how to make commits directly via the GitHub website, and also via command line.
+We have seen how to make commits in the command line and via the GitHub website.
 But it is also possible to work from within a Git graphical user interface (GUI):

 - [GitHub Desktop](https://desktop.github.com)